austozi/poddie/README.md

 # Poddie

 Poddie is a self-hosted media downloader and podcast feed generator.
 It downloads media files from third-party websites and generates a podcast feed for them.
-It will check for new epidoes at a configurable time interval.
+It will check for new episodes at a configurable time interval.
 It supports multiple feeds for different shows.

 Poddie uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) to download the media files into a folder on the local machine (e.g. media server), and so supports any sources that yt-dlp supports.
 It then invokes [podcats](https://github.com/jakubroztocil/podcats) to generate a podcast feed for the media files.
 You can then subscribe to the podcast by adding the podcast feed in a podcast player of your choice.